 Lifestyle to Support Mental Health

-Research suggests healthy lifestyle behaviors and habits promote mental health and wellness and can be used to both prevent and treat mental health conditions including anxiety, depression, bipolar spectrum disorders, post traumatic stress disorder, and psychotic disorders.
+Research suggests healthy lifestyle behaviors and habits promote mental health and wellness and can be used to both prevent and treat mental health conditions including anxiety, depression, bipolar spectrum disorders, posttraumatic stress disorder, and psychotic disorders.
 These lifestyle behaviors are grouped into five general categories:

-• Physical activity
+- Physical activity

-• Nutrition
+- Nutrition

-• Mind-body and mindfulness practices
+- Mind-body and mindfulness practices

-• Restorative sleep
+- Restorative sleep

-• Social connections
+- Social connections

 These practices require motivation and effort on the part of the individual.
 They can take many forms and be adapted in many ways.
 It is not all or nothing, individuals can approach the aspects that work and appeal to them and approaches can change over time.

-In treating mental health conditions and working with mental health professionals, lifestyle interventions across these domains, such as daily movement or choosing nutritious foods to eat, can work to complement and augment the thereapeutic benefit of medication, psychotherapy, and other treatments used to treat mental health conditions.
+In treating mental health conditions and working with mental health professionals, lifestyle interventions across these domains, such as daily movement or choosing nutritious foods to eat, can work to complement and augment the therapeutic benefit of medication, psychotherapy, and other treatments used to treat mental health conditions.
 These interventions can also be used to prevent mental illness and have even been shown to promote physical health.

-These practices require motivation and effort, but can take many forms and be personalized to meet individual needs.
-A guiding principle it so develop small sustainable habits across various domains as you see fit, working with professionals to strategize, modify, and incorporate these habits into daily life to improve your mental wellness
+A guiding principle is to develop small sustainable habits across various domains as you see fit, working with professionals to strategize, modify, and incorporate these habits into daily life to improve your mental wellness.
+In time, changes in one area of lifestyle can often contribute to improvements in other areas.
+For example, improved sleep and nutrition can contribe to energy for more physical activity.

 Physical Activity